awaregroup/IIALab/labs/Lab03.md

 4. Enter a name in the 'Change your device name' text box and click 'Save'.
 Your device should reboot and display the new name

-# TODO Check the UWP app has deployed correctly
+5. Check the sensors and the bundled application works as expected.